Skip to main navigationSkip to main contentSkip to footer HealthSpring logo HealthSpring logo

 Medicare has four parts, each covering a specific type of care:

 Medicare Supplement Insurance (also called Medigap) helps pay some of the costs that Original Medicare doesn’t cover—like copayments, coinsurance and deductibles.
-These policies are sold by private companies and work alongside Original Medicare.
+These policies are sold by private companies and supplement Original Medicare.

 Learn more about Medicare Supplement Insurance